axismaps/axis-jekyll/_posts/2018-05-16-white-mountains-relief.md

 1. Download a good digital elevation model from the [National Map](https://nationalmap.gov/elevation.html).
 2. Genereate a shaded relief image using Blender, per [Daniel Huffman's excellent tutorial](https://somethingaboutmaps.wordpress.com/2017/11/16/creating-shaded-relief-in-blender/).
 3. Set up a [QGIS](http://qgis.org) project with [land cover data](https://www.mrlc.gov/).
-Style and export it with dimensions matching the relief image.
+Reduce it to only a few colors (mainly, evergreen forest and "everything else") and export it with dimensions matching the relief image.
-4. In Photoshop, add land cover with the relief layer overlaid with the multiply blending mode.
+4. In Photoshop, add land cover, then the relief layer with a "multiply" blending mode.
 5. Heavily blur the land cover so that it's not harsh and pixelated.
 It becomes a subtle base layer, not an essential piece of data.
 6. Add water lines and polygons (via Census [TIGER/Line](https://www.census.gov/geo/maps-data/data/tiger-line.html)) to QGIS, style, export, and add to Photoshop above land cover.
 7. Use some Photoshop tricks to make relief highlights a bit brigher and warmer-colored, and shadows a cooler color.
 8. Generate and label contour lines from the DEM using QGIS, then export and add them as a Photoshop layer.
 9. Add roads (from OpenStreetMap via [Geofabrik's extracts](https://download.geofabrik.de/)) to the QGIS project.
 Export and style them with Illustrator, and place the .ai file as a layer in Photoshop underneath the relief.
 (Shadows thus fall on roads as they would in real life.)
 10. Label all the peaks, physical features, and towns one by one in Illustrator (no GIS data involved), and place them into Photoshop.
-11. Mask out Vermont (sorry, Vermonters), flatten and crop the image, and print!

-Done!
+Then just a bit of cropping and cleanup, and it's done!
 That list, of course, vastly oversimplifies things, but it gives a good idea of everything that goes into a map.
 Labeling, for example, is hugely important and takes a lot of time to do right.

 ![](/media/posts/2018/05/labels_only.png)